-Rajma Chawal is my favourite food, I can eat it anytime, anywhere just because it reminds me of home, of Delhi, of all things which take me back to comfort and familiarity.
+Rajma Chawal is my favourite food, I can eat it anytime and anywhere just because it reminds me of home, of Delhi, of all things which take me back to comfort and familiarity.
 The best rajma chawal is made by my aunt (my father’s youngest sister).
 I don’t know how she makes it, but it’s creamy, soft, very buttery and perfect for any girl who is missing home.
-Whenever I miss home, if you feed me one plate of Rajma Chawal, I will feel less homesick and aap muje apna banaloghey.
+Whenever I miss home, if you feed me one plate of rajma chawal, I will feel less homesick and aap muje apna banaloghey.
 Obviously, that has to be followed by rasmalai, then muje aapse pyaar ho jayga!

 Television Actor Vijayendra Kumeria

 Dark chocolates are my comfort food.
 Sometimes during shoots, one tends to feel mentally and physically drained.
 Dark chocolates uplift my mood and give me that instant energy as well.
 It also helps that they are not unhealthy.
 I always keep them with me in my meal basket.